orientechnologies/orientdb-labs/OEP_9.md

 1. Most of non-leaf index pages are placed into the disk cache and leaf pages are accessed using random IO pattern.
 2. Difference between random IO and sequantiall IO much smaller on modern SSDs and in case of big pages like 64KB can not be neglected.
-3. All writes which we perform on database are performed using sequentiall operations if possible.
+3. All writes which we perform on database are performed using sequential operations if possible.

-All of this suggest do decrease page size from 64KB which is really huge to 16 KB, which should incerease speed of random IO opearations and should not affect or improvde speed of write operations.
+All of this suggest do decrease page size from 64KB which is huge to 16 KB, which should increase speed of random IO operations and should not affect or improve speed of write operations.

-Lets check all those speculations by real YCSB benchmark.
+Let's check all those speculations by real YCSB benchmark.
 If we run following YCSB loads (mixed load (50% writes, 50% reads), mostly read load (5% writes, 95% reads), read only load (100% of reads)) in case page sizes are 16 KB and 64 KB we get following
 results: